RealTimeBasecamp/code-institute-6x-labs-platform/README.md

 **Project planner page [Project breakdown section]**
 <br>
-PICTURE HERE OF NEW GRAPHS
 The project breakdown section shows off the relevant data per project.
 All of the graphs automatically update and when the page is loaded.
 Therefore long term data can be studied as the reforestation project is updated.
 <p><img alt="Dark mode" src="./assets/ProjectPlannerPage_004UPDATE.png"></p>

 **Project creation flow**
 <br>
 The "Add new project" button is triggered from any project/ sub page.
-This project creation flow is build using a custom wizard component that allows any forms to be integrated as "steps".
+This project creation flow is build using a custom wizard modal component that allows any forms to be integrated as "steps".
 Each step is a separate form to allow flexible and customisable pages for various user interaction.
 This wizard is also used for the user onboarding and is designed in an agnostic way, allowing any type of form to be used.

 <p><img alt="Dark mode" src="./assets/AddProjectFlow_001.png"></p>

 The wizard has two distinct modes, create and edit.
 The create mode omits autogenerated fields from each form.
-The edit mode loads existing data into the form and unhides autogenerated fields that are present within the project to not confuse the user.
+The edit mode loads existing data into the form and unhides autogenerated fields that are present within the project as to not confuse the user.
 The autogenerated fields are disabled as the user should not edit them manually.

-Allowing users to see the data within the projects info cards means they can edit specific groups of data at one time.
-The "card" they click on will automatically load the related edit form for that data.
+Users can see the data within the project's info cards meaning they can edit specific groups of data at one time.
+The "card" they click on will automatically load the related edit form for that data group.
 This keeps data handling consistent across the site and user journey.

 **Data displayed in project environment "card"**
 <p><img alt="Dark mode" src="./assets/AddProjectFlow_002.png"></p>